lyndon025/playtested/src/content/article/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-05-16-command-an-elite-swat-team-from-planning-to-execution-first-impressions-door-kickers
+title: Command an elite SWAT team from planning to execution | First Impressions - Door Kickers
+game: Door Kickers
 description: At its core, Door Kickers is a top-down real-time strategy game that puts you in command of an elite SWAT team, from planning to execution.
 Your mission is to neutralize threats, save hostages, and complete objectives within a variety of scenarios.
 The game's strength lies in its tactical depth — both in pre-planning and in the actual real-time execution, offering an impressive array of tools and options to tackle each mission.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-0.avif
+  - /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-1.avif
+  - /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-2.avif
+  - /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-3.avif
+  - /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-4.avif
 pubDate: 2023-05-16
 tags:
   - action
   - android
   - door-kickers
   - indie
   - ios
   - linux
   - macos
   - pc
   - simulation
   - strategy
   - taptap
 thumb: /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-0.avif
-title: Command an elite SWAT team from planning to execution | First Impressions - Door Kickers
-game: Door Kickers
-gallery:
-- /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-0.avif
-- /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-1.avif
-- /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-2.avif
-- /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-3.avif
-- /images/reviews/legacy/2023-05-16-command-an-elite-swat-team-from-planning-to-execution--first-impressions---door-kickers-4.avif
 ---

 Door Kickers
 9.6
 Strategy